Jacob Franquart: Publications

 Franquart's Premier Livre d’Architecture was published in 1617 and dedicated to Archduke Albert.
 Four volumes were planned but only one was ever published.
 This treatise features an introduction and 18 designs for doors for civil architecture.
 The designs are illustrated in scale drawings, elevations and in profile with the additions of a few measurements.
 Three illustrations show additional details.
 The engravings were made by Michel Lasne.
 The text was in three languages: Latin, French and Dutch.
 The book reflects the tradition of Hans Vredeman de Vries' pattern books.
 It also reflects the influence of van Sebastiano Serlio's Extraordinario Libro.
 The door designs are all based on designs by Michelangelo and later Mannerist architects.
 Two types of models are provided in the book: for refined doors and for rustic doors.
 The importance of door design at that time is that doors were typically the only modern element added to civil buildings whose design remained otherwise traditional.
 The book introduces the principle of Baroque decorative opulence as well as certain recurring themes, such as the cartouche, the horn of opulence, the sheell three superimposed pods.
 Like Coberghers unpublished treatise, Franquart's book made a significant contribution to the knowledge of the Italian tradition in the Southern Netherlands.

 In 1622, he published in Brussels the Cent tablettes et escussons d'armes or Hondert schryftafelkens ende wapeschilden (One hundred plaques and escutcheons of arms).
 The book had 27 pages and plates.
-It was a model book providing examples of portals and gate designs were included to be realized and adapted.
+It was a model book providing examples of portals and gate designs were included to be realised and adapted.
 The subtitle of the book was pour sculpteurs, peintres et orfebvres, pour s'en servir aux ornemens d'inscriptions, emblemes et armes (for sculptors, painters and goldsmiths, to be used for inscriptions, emblems and coats of arms), showing that the intention of the book was to serve as guidelines for painters, sculptors and goldsmiths.